-A shift, and... now our booth is on the roof of one of the towers.
+The dream shifts.
+Now... our booth is on the roof of one of the towers.
 A chill wind up here.
 The only real light is a billboard looming over us, with another chapter of Teresa's shame: a hundred-foot blush.
 The lurid halfdusk slows my eyes, but I at last I see there's only a foot-high concrete edge, not a proper rail.
 Teresa...
 Teresa's chair is leaning on the edge.

 I grab her shoulder, scared she'll fall--or jump.
 I'm that worried now.
 She tenses as I touch her.